Quick Start

 CURRENTS_RECORD_KEY: ${{ secrets.CURRENTS_RECORD_KEY }}

 The workflow above is the simplest way to get started.
-As you scale, using parallelization becomes very important to keep execution time fast.
+As the test suite grows, parallelization helps keep execution time fast.

 ### Parallelization

-By using [GitHub Actions matrix execution strategy](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), you can create multiple containers that will run your Playwright tests in parallel.
+The [GitHub Actions matrix execution strategy](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) can create multiple containers that run Playwright tests in parallel.

-You can achieve that through [Playwright Sharding](https://playwright.dev/docs/test-sharding).
-Playwright supports splitting the tests between multiple CI machines using `--shard` CLI flag.
-Below you can find examples on how to setup sharding, and orchestration.
+This can be done with [Playwright Sharding](https://playwright.dev/docs/test-sharding).
+Playwright can split tests between multiple CI machines using the `--shard` CLI flag.
+The examples below show how to set up sharding and orchestration.

 {% hint style="info" %}